Spherical representations of Lie supergroups: Preliminaries

 Whenever $V=V_\ev\oplus V_\odd$ is a \emph{real} super-vector space with a complex structure on $V_\odd$, we define $\sh O_V\defi\sh C^\infty_{V_\ev}\otimes_\cplxs\bigwedge_\cplxs(V_\odd)^*$, where $\sh C^\infty$ denotes the sheaf of complex-valued smooth functions.
 The space $(V_\ev,\sh O_V)$ is called the \Define{\emph{cs} affine superspace} associated with $V$.
 By abuse of notation, we also denote it by $V$.

-Consider now a superspace $X$ whose underlying topological space $X_0$ is Hausdorff and which admits a cover by open subspaces which are isomorphic to open subspaces of some \emph{cs} affine superspace $V$.
-Then $X$ is called a \Define{\emph{cs} manifold}.
+Consider now a superspace $X$ whose underlying topological space $X_0$ is Hausdorff and which admits a cover by open subspaces that are isomorphic to open subspaces of some \emph{cs} affine superspace $V$.
+Such a $\cplxs$-superspace is called a \Define{\emph{cs} manifold}.
+(This nomenclature is due to J.~Bernstein \cite{deligne-morgan}.)
 The full subcategory of $\cplxs$-superspaces, whose objects are the \emph{cs} manifolds, admits finite products.

 Group objects in the category of \emph{cs} manifolds are called \emph{cs} Lie supergroups.
 They can also be understood in terms of the following definition.

 \begin{DFN} A \emph{\emph{cs} supergroup pair} $(\ger g,G_0)$, is given by a real Lie group $G_0$ and a complex Lie superalgebra $\mf{g}$, with a smooth action $\Ad=\Ad_G : G_0\to \Aut(\mf{g})$ by (even) Lie superalgebra automorphisms.
 We demand that the Lie algebra $\ger g_{\ev,\reals}$ of $G_0$ is a real form of $\g_\ev$, that $\Ad$ extends the adjoint action of $G_0$ on $\mf{g}_\ev$, and that $\D \Ad$ is given by the bracket of $\ger g$, restricted to $\mf{g}_{\ev,\reals}\times\mf{g}$.